elimuir/weatherapp/readme.md

 weathernerdzzz
 ==============

-This is basic app that provides weather information based on a date, time and location.
+This is basic angularjs app that provides weather information based on a date, time and location.

 **Setup and Install**
 --------------